Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Some of the travel delays you may be compensated for:

-- Missing flight due to weather, strikes, lack of TSA staffing, etc.
+- Missing flight due to weather, airline strikes, etc.

 - Missed flight connection